Foster Academic Excellence.

 The Development of the Whole Child

-St. Elizabeth Elementary School cultivates academic leadership, active learning and a commitment to service, which stimulates students’ personal growth.
+St. Elizabeth School cultivates academic leadership, active learning and a commitment to service, which stimulates students’ personal growth.
 Our staff is dedicated to educating our students through a variety of innovative, instructional methods and lessons that integrate technology.
 We strive to challenge students to reach their full academic potential by recognizing individual learning styles and encouraging students to become self-motivated, independent learners.
 Our Catholic values, traditions and academic excellence contribute to the development of the whole child - mind, body and spirit.

 A pair of black quotation marks on a white background.